 Lenses should always be cleaned as soon as they are removed from your eyes.
 Effective cleaning is essential to safe, comfortable contact lens wear.

 We recommend peroxide-based contact lens solutions (such as AOsept and Oxysept) as our first choice for our RGP contact lens wearers.
 This is because these solutions are very effective against pathogens AND they are completely non-preserved.
 By the end of the cleaning process, your lenses are immersed in sterile, non-preserved water, which means you are not putting anything toxic into your eyes.
+Is there any difference?